microsoft/FluidFramework/examples/hosts/literate/README.md

 create, initialize, and then make use of the loader.
 And does so in a literate programming like style to provide more detail on each line of the code.

 There are other packages which provide simple APIs to make use of the loader.
-For example @microsoft/fluid-base-host or
+For example @microsoft/fluid-base-host.
-@fluid-example/tiny-web-host.
 These may be better starting options when integrating the loader into your own code.
 But this example will show all the steps needed to create and use the Fluid loader.
 And it still comes in under 200 lines of code.

 ## Build steps